How to Get Rid of Rice Bugs: Complete Guide to Pest-Free Food Storage

 Step 2: Deep Clean the Storage Area

 Bugs in rice.
-How to get rid of them starts with eliminating their habitat.
+How to get rid of rice bugs starts with eliminating their habitat.
 Remove all items from your pantry, including uninfested products.
 Vacuum all surfaces thoroughly, paying special attention to cracks, crevices, and corners where eggs might be hiding.

 After vacuuming, wipe down all surfaces with a mixture of white vinegar and water (1:1 ratio).